 The authors recognize the important benefit of screening for cervical and other cancers, but "screening every three years [for cervical cancer] retains about 95 percent of the benefit of annual screening, but reduces harms by roughly two-thirds."
 Less-frequent screening also reduces costs significantly in terms of patient and physician time and laboratory testing supplies and other resources.

 The newest cervical-cancer and HPV screening recommendations were released in March 2012, too recent to have been included in the July 9 study.
 Women should still begin Pap tests at age 21 and every three years afterward, but women between the ages of 30 and 65 may choose to extend the Pap test interval to every five years, provided they also get an HPV test, according to the U.S. Preventive Services Task Force and the American Cancer Society, among others.
 However, the authors added, "the debate about a do-less approach to screening—for cervical cancer and other conditions as well—is ongoing."

 The editorial concluded: "Bob Dylan sang about changing times before they actually changed, yet his singing moved the public discussion in a positive direction.
 Our sense is that the right song for the current discussion is about helping people come to appreciate the harms screening does … and move us toward a better balance of benefits and harms."

-Explore further: Health groups issue cervical cancer screening guidelines
+Explore further: Physicians slow to implement HPV vaccination and cervical cancer screening guidelines